stepholdcorn/NestCheck/README.md

 ## Takeaway

 - I learnt how to use Ajax and JSON data following Jon Duckett's JavaScript & JQuery book.
 I followed a tutorial from this book to create the room list, tips and details section.
+- I experimented with the Google Maps API.
 - This project enabled me to take a further look into what can be achieved with JQuery.
 - I was able to make the program into a one page site that moves you to the next area on click.
 - Clearly label what is going on in the JQuery file and refactor as you go along, otherwise things get pretty ugly, pretty quickly!